bjorng/erlang.github.io/_posts/2021-3-16-jam-vs-beam.md

 into array to get the pointer to the executable code, BEAM already contains a direct pointer to th executable code.

+To further reduce the number of instructions that will need to be executed, the BEAM loader will combine common sequencs of instructions into a single instruction.

 [threaded code]: https://en.wikipedia.org/wiki/Threaded_code
 [bytecode]: https://en.wikipedia.org/wiki/Bytecode